Unboxing of the Volvo D7D Engine

 Why Avoid the Successor – Volvo D7E?

-In the material, we also compare the D7D with its successor – the D7E engine, which has been equipped with a Common Rail system.
+In the material, we also compare the D7D with its successor – the D7E engine, which is equipped with a Common Rail system.
 Unfortunately, with this modernity came problems:

 - Cylinder sleeves drop in the block, leading to burning of the head gaskets.

-- There are compression blow-by issues into the cooling system.
+- Compression blow-by occurs into the cooling system.

 - Durability and reliability are no longer at the same level.

-In the video, we show exactly what this flaw entails – using another, but very similar engine block as an example.
+In the video, we show exactly what this flaw consists of – using another, but very similar engine block as an example.

 Summary: The Last "Good" Volvo Engine?